 Fitness trackers and smartwatches (e.g., Fitbit, Apple Watch) check health metrics like heart rate, steps taken, and sleep patterns.

-Modern vehicles come with IoT-like GPS navigation, remote diagnostics, and autonomous driving features. for example, Tesla cars
+Modern vehicles come with IoT-like GPS navigation, remote diagnostics, and autonomous driving features.
+For example, Tesla cars

 IoT is used in urban planning and management through smart streetlights, traffic management systems, and waste management solutions.